Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 And, unfortunately, a drum sander can cause more damage to large pieces than good.

 The solution?
-A high quality random orbital sander with a low grit sand paper (24 grit if available) to start and then work your way up.
+A high-quality random orbital sander with a low grit sandpaper (24 grit if available) to start and then work your way up.

 Related: Best Orbital Sanders For Woodworking